-What is Digital News Subscription Tax Credit?
+What is the Digital News Subscription Tax Credit?

-The digital news subscription tax credit is a non-refundable tax credit to offset the subscription costs paid by Canadians to a Qualified Canadian Journalism Organization (QCJO).
+The Digital News Subscription Tax Credit is a non-refundable tax credit designed to offset the subscription costs paid by Canadians to Qualified Canadian Journalism Organizations (QCJOs).
+It was introduced in 2019 to support the financial sustainability of Canadian journalism.

 What Qualifies for the Digital News Subscription Tax Credit?